Adityamirpagar/ubuntu_cpp/function/funtion_overload/func_over.md

 ## What compiler takes into consideration while choosing the one target function.

-### 1. **The number of argument**: for example, if there are three overloaded fuctions with 2, 3, and 4 parameters respectively.
+**1. **The number of argument**: for example, if there are three overloaded fuctions with 2, 3, and 4 parameters respectively.
 And the invocation specifies two arguments, So only the function  that has 2 parameter may be used as a target.
-This process of selecting function is called *the best candidate*
+This process of selecting function is called *the best candidate*:**

 **Example for the best candidate**